Celia Rivenbark: Literary career

-In 2004, Rivenbeck's book We're Just Like You, Only Prettier won the Southern Book Prize Nonfiction Book of the Year title.
+In 2004, Rivenbark's book We're Just Like You, Only Prettier won the Southern Book Prize Nonfiction Book of the Year title.
 Belle Weather: Mostly Sunny with a Chance of Scattered Hissy Fits (2006), and You Can't Drink All Day If You Don't Start in the Morning (2010) were later prize finalists.

 Entertainment Weekly Magazine designated Rivenbark's book Stop Dressing Your Six-Year-Old Like a Skank as 2006's best title.
 Her book You Don't Sweat Much for a Fat Girl was a New York Times bestseller.